cbissett-at-ucsd/ECE141_Team_Project/README.md

 - option to manually feed

 **required commands**
-- post: from user     to server that the user has requested the dog be manually fed
+- post:  from user click         that the user has requested the dog be manually fed
-- get:  from arduino  to server that checks if the feeder should feed
+- get:   from website on load    bpm data of last 24 hrs
-- post: from arduino  to server the water level
+- get:   from website on load    the water level
-- post: from arduino  to server bpm data

-We need to make a functional website features
-- dog weight monitoring
-- water and food consumption charts
-- feed now button
-- set up automatic feeding times
-- sql? text file?
-- GPS
+- get:   from website on load    the last time dog was fed
-  - requesting maps from google api?
+- get:   from website on load    ...
-  - just put a relative location to the home
-  - heart monitor tracking
-  - heart beat throughout day
-  - indicator that its healthy

 -after researching pros and cons of having an application, and considering our time frame, it is best to have the entire user experience contained on the website.
 -provide fake login